Skip to content

 Management:

-• VTE treatment same as general population & avoid OCPs
+• VTE treatment same as general population and avoid OCPs

 Background